50 Life Goals Examples For a Long, Happy, and Successful Life

 We all need to play a little sometimes.

-Make it one of your life goals to always find time for yourself.
+Make it one of your life goals always to find time for yourself.

 That means no work, no chores, no obligations – just you and something truly indulgent (like a spa day).